Contentful Personalization & Analytics

 })

 The low-level Experience API client still supports its own default and per-request locale options.
-Use those only when calling the low-level API client directly or when an advanced stateless request needs a pass-through.
+Use those when calling the low-level API client directly or when an advanced stateless request needs a pass-through.

 Web, React Web, React Native, iOS, and Android keep live locale state: